TebogoYungMercykay/The_Jerman_Otto_Car_Site/README.md

             </body>
             </html>
 - **jQuery**
     - jQuery is a JavaScript library that simplifies HTML document manipulation, event handling, and animation.
-You need to include jQuery in your HTML file by linking to it in your code.
+    - You need to include jQuery in your HTML file by linking to it in your code.
-    - AJAX Example Using jQuery Just For Control
+    - The Same AJAX Example Using jQuery Just For Control
         ```php
             <!DOCTYPE html>
             <html>